franckaubry/cables_docs/md/5_writing_ops/dev_libraries/dev_libraries.md

 Be aware that this makes the patch the source for that library, once you delete the patch, the ops will no longer work.
 Fear not though: cables will warn you before deleting such patches.

-If you plan to make your ops public somehow preferrably pick libraries that have been put under MIT-License for the least conflict with cables' own licencing.
+If you plan to make your ops public somehow preferably pick libraries that have been put under MIT-License for the least conflict with cables' own licensing.